What cold? Frigid temps can't stop joy as fans return to MLB - WTMJ

 Bundled up, Grant wasn’t in his seat in middle innings.
 He was watching the game from up on the concourse level, where there was a bit of sun.

-Limited capacities were the norm everywhere but Texas, which was allowed to fill 100% of Globe Life Field.
+Limited capacities will be the norm everywhere but Texas, which was allowed to fill 100% of Globe Life Field.
 But there were actual real fans everywhere, none of the piped-in crowd noise from last year.

 “I’m a season-ticket holder, so I was just aching to get to a game and get out of the house,” Aaron Wilberding, 38, said as he arrived at Milwaukee’s American Family Field for the Twins-Brewers matchup.